remult/remult/docs/docs/lifecycle-hooks.md

 ## Example Usage

-Here's an example of how to use Entity Life Cycle Hooks to add custom logic to the `saving` event:
+Here's an example of how to use Entity Lifecycle Hooks to add custom logic to the `saving` event:

 ```ts
 @Entity<Task>("tasks", {